zebernst/cosmere-social-network/readme.md

 **misc**:
 - [`docs/`](docs) contains the code for the [project site](https://zebernst.github.io/cosmere-social-network).
 - [`data/`](data) is the directory in which all data relevant to the analysis is stored.
-Due to copyright reasons, only publicly available data (i.e. the character data from the wiki) will be stored publicly on GitHub.
+Due to copyright, only publicly available data (i.e. the character data from the wiki) will be stored publicly on GitHub.
 - [`Pipfile`](Pipfile) and [`Pipfile.lock`](Pipfile.lock) contain the Python dependencies used in the analysis.
   These can be easily installed using `pipenv`.